 A word on Adjudication

 Adjudication under the Housing Grants, Construction and Regeneration Act 1996 (as amended by the Local Democracy, Economic Development and.
-Construction Act 2009) has for the past 13 years or more been the predominant means of deciding ‘first tier’ disputes in the construction industry.
+Construction Act 2009) has since 1998 been the predominant means of deciding ‘first tier’ disputes in the construction industry.
 Correspondingly, it has become an important part of the practice of construction solicitors.

 When is adjudication not suitable?